jelsonjay/typescript/README.md

-# typescript
+# TypeScript

-I'm learn typescript, all valid javascript code is also typeScript code.
+I'm learn typescript, all valid javascript code is also typescript code.